yanthomasdev/lunaria/docs/src/content/docs/blog/introducing-lunaria.md

 ## Why Lunaria?

-During the process of making the Astro documentation available for translation, we noticed how hard would be to make a sustainable workflow for both maintainers and contributors.
-First, most localization management platforms (the ones that help you keep track of and update localizations) have the requirement of owning your content, are paid to some degree, and more importantly, are way too complex for beginners and might not even be available for people in certain countries one might want to reach.
+While making the Astro documentation available for translation, we noticed how hard it was to build a sustainable workflow for both maintainers and contributors.
+Most localization management platforms (the ones that help you keep track of and update localizations) have the requirement of owning your content and are paid to some degree.
+More importantly, these platforms are way too complex for beginners or might not even be available for people in certain countries one might want to reach.

-With all this in mind, the Astro maintainer [`@hippotastic`](https://github.com/hippotastic) built what was then called "Translation Tracker", a tailor-made translation tracking tool that allowed us to work alongside contributors to translate the official Astro documentation in 14 different languages with ease.
+With all this in mind, the Astro maintainer [`@hippotastic`](https://github.com/hippotastic) built a tailor-made translation tracking tool that allowed us to work with contributors to translate the official Astro documentation into 14 different languages with ease.

-Lunaria is the evolution of said tool, with a wider scope, more features, and support for different types of projects -- fun fact, Lunaria was first hinted at in the ["How Astro does i18n" blog post](https://astro.build/blog/astro-i18n/#going-forward)!
+Lunaria is the evolution of that bespoke tool, with a wider scope, more features, and support for different types of projects -- fun fact, Lunaria was first hinted at in the ["How Astro does i18n" blog post](https://astro.build/blog/astro-i18n/#going-forward)!

 ## What's in a "toolchain"?

-Lunaria is a *toolchain*, a set of tools that **supercharge your localization workflow** by integrating several parts of your project's infrastructure, including your repository's Git history, your project's file structure, and development platform such as GitHub and GitLab.
+Lunaria is a *toolchain*, a set of tools that **supercharge your localization workflow** by integrating with several parts of your project's infrastructure, including your repository's Git history, your project's file structure, and development platform such as GitHub or GitLab.

-As of now -- and that list is going to get even bigger -- the toolchain comes with:
+As of today, the toolchain includes:

 - Its own **custom tracking system** that keeps track of your source and localized content changes powered by Git, including a runtime API you can use to build upon.
 - A **complete and easy-to-read status dashboard** you can share with contributors and maintainers.
 - **Official integrations**, such as a [GitHub Action](https://lunaria.dev/integrations/github-action/) and dashboard integration with the [Starlight theme for Astro](https://lunaria.dev/integrations/starlight/).

+And this list is going to grow soon as we add additional tools to complement our core features.

 ## Current status